dirkleas/miditoyz/README.md

 1. [midi](bin/midi) - display a list of currently availble midi devices to be used by other tools to allow you to connect to your clavinova
+1. [midivoices - display a list of the tracks and voices for a specified song
-1. midivoices - display a list of the tracks and voices for a specified song
+1. [midivoices]() - display a list of the tracks and voices for a specified song
 1. [midistream](bin/midistream) - stream a directory full of midi music files or a single midi song to your clavinova
 1. [midiraw](bin/midiraw) - display the specified midi song file in plain text. midi files are usually